 One Sided Mattresses Offer A Wide Selection

-Maybe a slight variation in the traditional flippable mattresses are the kind that offer a double comfort.
+Maybe a slight variation in the traditional flippable mattresses are the kind that offers a double comfort.
 The alternating sides of the double comfort mattresses are designed with different degrees of firmness, offering both hardness or softness.
 Some individuals may prefer to sleep on the softer sides during summer and the harder surface during winter.
 The advantage here is that a single product offers both softness and hardness to sleep on; hence you get the best of both worlds.

 Skepticism vs. Reality

 A single sided mattress can provide the same comfort and durability as the conventional dual sided mattress but with minimal maintenance and reduced risk of injury.
 Just because they do not flip does not mean they are less durable.
 In fact, the materials used in the non-flip mattresses are nowadays more superior and lasts for a very long time.
-Some people however will continue to seek the traditional flippable kind which is fine, but in general there is no real benefit in seeking these out.
+Some people, however, will continue to seek the traditional flippable kind which is fine, but in general, there is no real benefit in seeking these out.